Fifth Business: Themes

-Davies discusses several themes in the novel, perhaps the most important being the difference between materialism and spirituality.
-Davies asserts religion is not necessarily integral to the idea—demonstrated by the corrupt Reverend Leadbeater who reduces the Bible to mere economic terms.

 Davies, then an avid student of Carl Jung's ideas, deploys them in Fifth Business.
 Characters are clear examples of Jungian archetypes and events demonstrate Jung's idea of synchronicity.
 A stone allegedly thrown at Ramsay when he was a child reappears decades later in a scandalous suicide or murder.
 Ramsay's character is a classic introverted personality, contrasted throughout the book with the extroverted sensuality of Boy Staunton.
 Ramsay dedicates his life to genuine religious feeling as he saw it in his 'fool-saint' Mary Dempster, whose son grows up to be the very archetype of the Magician.

 Robertson Davies' interest in psychology has a massive influence on the actions in the book.
 The prominence of matriarchs in Dunstan's life can be linked to Sigmund Freud's Oedipus complex (Dunstan loves Diana and Mrs. Dempster, despite their motherly positions in his life).
 Carl Jung's concept of individualisation plays a role when Liesl discusses Dunstan's yet-unlived life and the idea that he must have balance in his life.
 Erik Erikson's stages of psychosocial development can also be seen in the choices Boy makes compared to the choices Dunstan makes (e.g. Boy chooses intimacy while Dunstan chooses isolation).

-A genuinely learned man, Davies wrote a prose that both poked fun at pretentious scholarship and enjoyed joking allusions, as in the names of Ramsay's girl friends, Agnes Day, Gloria Mundy and Libby Doe.
+Davies wrote a prose that both poked fun at pretentious scholarship and enjoyed joking allusions, as in the names of Ramsay's girl friends, Agnes Day, Gloria Mundy and Libby Doe.
 He explained these later as "Agnes, the Sufferer – a type well known to all men; Gloria, the Good Time Girl, and Libby, the energetic go-getter".
 Agnes Day is a play on the Latin religious phrase agnus Dei, "lamb of God".
 Libby Doe is a play on the word "libido", borrowed from Latin by Freud to mean the inner impulse-driven part of the psyche.
 Gloria Mundy is a play on the Latin religious phrase Sic transit gloria mundi, or "Thus passes the glory of the world."